Urban search and rescue

 Category 1 is directed at everybody involved with emergency work and is purely an addendum to Disaster Rescue Training.
 It is aimed at the ground troops that would be in position at the outset of the incident as the First Responder.

 Category 2 deals with the training of taskforce personnel, focussing on the necessary skills for long duration rescue operations, including technical search, shoring and concrete breaching, coupled with the ability to operate remotely for extended periods as was highlighted through our experiences at the Thredbo Landslide, Turkey and Taiwan Earthquakes.
-Fire & Rescue NSW have been identified in the Structural Collapse sub-plan as the agency to provide and coordinate the DART.
+Fire and Rescue NSW have been identified in the Structural Collapse sub-plan as the agency to provide and coordinate the DART.

 Personnel must complete the Brigades standard Category 2 course in order to be considered as a member of the New South Wales Taskforce/1 (NSWTF/1)... this also includes outside agencies such as the Police and Ambulance Services.

 Category 3 is directed at the command and control of the Taskforce ( not the incident ).
-It follows closely the structure of ICS and has been identified in the Structural Collapse sub-plan as a Fire & Rescue NSW Officer.
+It follows closely the structure of ICS and has been identified in the Structural Collapse sub-plan as a Fire and Rescue NSW Officer.

 All categories compliment each other blending to form the response requirements for almost any major incident.